kimtore/pms/doc/pms.md

 :   Tags by which to sort the library.
 See *TAGS* below for possible options.
 The sort is stable.
 Default: *track disc album date albumartistsort*

 startuplist=*string*
 :   Specify which songlist should be activated and focused at program startup.
-Possible options are *queue*, *library*, or an arbitrary name of an existing songlist.
-Default: *queue*
+Possible options are *Queue*, *Library*, or an arbitrary name of an existing songlist.
+Note that this option is case sensitive.
+Default: *Queue*

 status_pause=*string*
 :   Topbar status string when paused.
 Default: *‖* or *||*, depending on whether or not unicode is available.